FrankYeah/Front-Enter/README.md

 Front-Enter provides comprehensive information for user, user can classify article by hot tag. and choose suitable article from testing, Front-End skill tree also be provided.

-- Developed only by HTML, CSS, plain JavaScript.
+- Developed by HTML, CSS, plain JavaScript.
-- Create member login from Firebase Authentication, including access authority.
+- Created member login from Firebase Authentication, including access authority.
-- Establish Post Management System for CRUD.
+- Established Post Management System CRUD.
-- Create article from Firebase Database.
+- Connected to Firebase Database showing article dynamically.
-- Complete search and hot tag classification.
+- Implemented search and hot tag classification by filter.
-- Record member’s collection in LocalStorage.
+- Recorded member’s collection with LocalStorage.
-- Use Mocha as test framework.
+- Tested functions for data loading and element creation by Mocha.

 ## demo